 3.1 GNSO Council Members

 As the manager of GNSO PDPs, the Council has an appropriate and important role to play in a Section 3.7 complaint proceeding.
-The GNSO Council leadership, the GNSO Council liaison to the PDP WG, and current/former GNSO Councilors should also support the WG leadership and GNSO Chair in the resolution of a WG dispute.
+The GNSO Council leadership, the GNSO Council liaison to the PDP WG, and current/former GNSO Councilors should also support the WG leadership and GNSO Chair in the resolution of a WG disagreement.

 3.1.1 GNSO Council Leadership